If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 How is the openSUSE project organized and managed?

 All successful open source communities start with a strong vision and the support and leadership of a small, dedicated group.
-Initially, the openSUSE project was driven by a core team of Novell personnel.
+Initially, the openSUSE project was driven by a core team of SUSE personnel.
 The project's organizational model was changed over time as the openSUSE community grew.

 Today the openSUSE Guiding principles describe the goals of the openSUSE project and how it is driven.
-An openSUSE Board consisting of Novell employees and community members was setup to lead the overall project. openSUSE Members are specifically acknowledged contributors who have brought a continued and substantial contribution to the project (browse member list), who enjoy some perks and will elect the next openSUSE board.
+An openSUSE Board consisting of SUSE employees and community members was setup to lead the overall project. openSUSE Members are specifically acknowledged contributors who have brought a continued and substantial contribution to the project (browse member list), who enjoy some perks and will elect the next openSUSE board.

 For additional team members browse the openSUSE User Directory.